F-Stack/f-stack/doc/F-Stack_API_Reference.md

 	conf:Profile path
 	argv：-c <coremask>,the coremask parameters can cover the coremask in configuration file

- Initialize F-Stack，include DPDK/FreeBSD network stack, etc.
+Initialize F-Stack，including DPDK/FreeBSD network stack, etc.

 #### ff_run

 	void ff_run(loop_func_t loop, void *arg);
-loop is a callbask function，the service logic is implemented by the user, and be called by each poll of F-Stack .
+loop is a callbask function，the service logic is implemented by the user, and called by each poll of F-Stack .

 ### Control API